 A business signatory is an authorized company representative who can sign contracts, agreements, and any other legal document on behalf of the business.
 In most cases, the signatory will be a senior member of the company, such as the CEO or President.

 How do I make someone an authorized signatory?

 To make someone an authorized signatory, you’ll have to sign a form that defines the scope of their authorization.
 For banking purposes, you will need to obtain a signature from the individual.
-This can be done by having them sign a piece of paper or digital document.
+This can be done by having them sign a piece of paper or a digital document.
 Next, you will need to send the bank a form authorizing the individual to sign on your behalf.
-This form will require information such as your name, account number, and the individual’s name and signature.
+This form will require your name, account number, and the individual’s name and signature.

 What You Need to Remember About Signatories

 As stated above, a signatory is an individual or company that agrees to the terms of a contract.
 Signing contracts is an integral part of doing business, and it’s critical to have individuals designated as signatories who are authorized to commit to the terms of the agreement.
 Understanding what a signatory is and how to optimize your electronic signature process can ensure that your most vital contractual agreements are executed smoothly.